Will Young: 1999–2001: Early auditions

+2001–2002: Pop Idol

 On 20 June 2001, one of Young's university classmates showed him an advertisement in the News of the World for auditionees of Pop Idol, a planned nationwide televised talent show to find a solo pop artist in a similar way that Popstars had created the pop band Hear'Say the previous year.
 The winner was guaranteed a £1 million recording contract with BMG and representation by 19 Management.
 He printed out an application form from the website, filled it out and posted it on 28 June.
 On 7 August 2001, he received a reply which told him he had been accepted for an audition at ExCeL London on 5 September 2001.
 On the day of the audition, Young performed Aretha Franklin's "Until You Come Back to Me (That's What I'm Gonna Do)" in front of an assistant producer, and was deemed good enough to be given a second audition two days later.
 For his second audition, Young sang "Blame It on the Boogie" by the Jacksons in front of a show producer and won a place to the third round to perform before the show's judges: Simon Cowell; Nicki Chapman, a Popstars judge who also worked as a publicist at 19 Entertainment, the company that was producing Pop Idol; Pete Waterman, a music producer who had written or produced twenty-one singles that had charted at Number One in the UK Singles Chart, 200 Top Tens, and sold over 500 million records for the artists such as Kylie Minogue, Rick Astley, Bananarama, Steps and Westlife; and Neil "Dr Fox" Fox, a disc jockey who presented the drivetime show on Capital FM and the nationally syndicated Pepsi Chart.
 He was the final contestant the judges saw, and after a day of watching mostly poor performances they were not in the best spirits.
 Again, Young performed "Blame It on the Boogie", but the judges thought his overall performance was merely average.
 Chapman told him that his dance moves had let him down, but his vocal was good.
 Fox described him as cheesy, Waterman was unimpressed by his stage presence and image – Young was wearing baggy and faded jeans, scuffed shoes and his grandfather's jumper which was stained with egg yolk – but conceded that his voice was "nice".
 Despite their uncertainty, however, they advanced him through to the next round.
 The following week, auditions were held at the Criterion Theatre, and Young sang "All or Nothing" by O-Town, the Drifters' "Up on the Roof" and "Fast Love" by George Michael.
 Still not completely convinced by his performances, he was made to wait in the "Maybe" room until the judges decided to send him through to the Final 50.